 \section{Taxonomical Classification of Mitigation Methods}

-\secL{taxonomy} Here we classify our mitigation methods based on their component parts and the variant generation procedures they make use of.
+\secL{taxonomy} Here we classify our mitigation methods based on their component parts and the variant-generation procedures they make use of.
 That is, the procedures used to produce the collection of noisy (variant) circuits that are used in the mitigation (\ie \(\left\{\oCN{C}{}{}{}{i}{}\right\}_{i=0}^{\nCircGlobal}\), see \eqR{linearMitigationStatesAndCircuits}).
-First, we discuss the naming convention we adopt for our mitigation methods (\secR{namingConvention}); then we present the components and variant generation procedures (\secRD{VGS}{LC}{GM}{LM}) that we consider; and, finally, we present the methods that we study in this work, in the context of a taxonomical scheme (\secR{MMM}).
+First, we discuss the naming convention we adopt for our mitigation methods (\secR{namingConvention}); then we present the components and variant-generation procedures (\secRD{VGS}{LC}{GM}{LM}) that we consider; and, finally, we present the methods that we study in this work, in the context of a taxonomical scheme (\secR{MMM}).